fmoessbauer/LossyCountingModel/README.md

 The Lossy Counting Model takes a frequency and an error as input.
 The frequency denotes the threshold for an item to be visible in the output.
 The error denotes the maximum underestimation of a returned element to be e*N where N is the lenght of the stream.

-The model is capable of processing single elements by internally storing them in a buffer until sufficient elements have arrived.
-Alternatively batches of size window size can be processed.
-Using this, no data is copied.
+The model is capable of processing single elements as well as batches of size window size.
+In both cases no data is copied.

 ### Setup a model and process